 Maine Craft Distilling is a farm to flask operation specializing in small batch spirits.
 Maine agricultural products are married to traditional distilling methods to create spirits that echo the distinct terroir of this state.
 The post-and-beam setting is a cozy place to savor the robust Queequeg Spiced Rum or floral-forward Alchemy Gin.

 The Insider Tip

 One of Maine’s best food events takes place in the dead of winter.
-Flavors of Freeport (February 20-22, 2015) showcases the best of local chefs and food producers.
-Tastings, chocolate factory tours plus an ice bar featuring elaborate ice sculptures, a martini luge, fire pit and a DJ, promise frosty festivities.
+Flavors of Freeport (February 16-18, 2019) showcases the best of local chefs and food producers.
+Tastings, chocolate factory tours plus an ice bar featuring elaborate ice sculptures, a martini luge, fire pit and live music, promise frosty festivities.

 The Harraseeket Inn offers distinct accommodations in the heart of town.
 Book one of the 93 rooms directly through the hotel and a lavish breakfast and fireside afternoon tea are included in the room rate.
 The inn’s Broad Arrow Tavern is packed with locals, with good reason.
 The New England-style cuisine is wonderful, the hospitality tip-top.
 Don’t miss the award-winning Maine lobster stew or the plump bacon wrapped scallops.
 The Sunday buffet brunch is a sumptuous showstopper.

 Compact Freeport is a pedestrian’s dream and accessible without a car thanks to excellent service on Amtrak’s Downeaster.
 The train departs Boston’s North Station.
 See our Boston Transportation Guide.